barclayiversen/learninggolang/README.md

 -Setup nginx reverse proxy for plex
 -test plex in an iframe

-Future feature ideas:
+Long term goals:
--redis for sessions?
+-redis for sessions
 -Socketed chat room for plex